Vahram Zaryan: Compagnie Vahram Zaryan

 Zaryan founded the troupe, "Compagnie Vahram Zaryan".
 Its focus is the development of new mime and contemporary movement theater.
 Zaryan created the work, Confessions.
 The work has been presented in France and across Europe.
 In 2010, it was performed at the official closing ceremony of International Mime Festival in Tsaghkadzor.

 Soon after, Zaryan's work, Mater Replik played at L'Atelier du Plateau in Paris.
 It toured in Europe; in the United States at New York City's Richmond Shepard Theatre; and in Russia at La Tete en Bas.
 In 2012, Zaryan's company was staging the Noëlle Châtelet novel, The Head Down (2002) as a contemporary mime show.

 In 2012 and 2013, the Vahram Zaryan Company was associated with Monfort Theatre, Cultural Institution of the City of Paris, and participated in projects funded by the DAC workshops and DASCO, City of Paris.

 Vahram Zaryan is the co-founder of Collectif Géoïde (Collectif G) with pianist Maroussia Gentet, founded in 2020.

 Passionate about sharing his art and transdisciplinarity, his research on contemporary theater, Non-Mime and Music communicates with the creation of the piano/performance duet elaborated with the pianist Maroussia Gentet within the framework of Collectif Géoïde.

 Performance art

 Zaryan makes performance art in museums and international contemporary art galleries.
 He collaborated with Nina Childress in her work, Rideau Vert at the Gallery of Bernard Jordan in Paris.
 He has also staged a performance directed by Dramatic Corporeal Mime and taken from Etienne Decroux.

-Vahram Zaryan creates a video art performance during Melik Ohanian's "Stutterig" exhibition at the CRAC de Sète at Galerie Chantal Crousel in Paris in 2015.
+Vahram Zaryan created a video art performance during Melik Ohanian's "Stutterig" exhibition at the CRAC de Sète at Galerie Chantal Crousel in Paris in 2015.

+Vahram Zaryan presents his performance Patrel at the ReTramp gallery in Berlin in May 2024 as part of the FesKa.